laravel/docs/requests.md

     $input = $request->collect();

-The `collect` method also allows you to retrieve a subset of the incoming request input as a collection:
+The `collect` method also allows you to retrieve a subset of the incoming request's input as a collection:

     $request->collect('users')->each(function (string $user) {
         // ...